-Church music directors contribute meaningfully to their communities, draw on multiple musical skills, and can command good wages (see the Salary Guide published by the American Guild of Organists).
+Church music directors contribute meaningfully to their communities, draw on multiple musical skills, and can command good wages.
 Hours vary, but most jobs are part time, which can be ideal for many musicians.

-Interested students can become qualified for director roles by studying liturgical music, signing up for conducting, singing, and keyboard instruction, and then interning with reputable music directors.
+Interested students can become qualified for director roles by studying liturgical music, signing up for conducting, singing, and organ instruction, and then interning with reputable music directors.